6.6. Full VACUUM

 2. At most twice the disk space of the table is used temporarily; therefore, it is necessary to check the remaining disk capacity when a huge table is processed.

-There is unfortunately no one-size-fits-all answer to the question of when to execute VACUUM FULL.
-However, the extension pg_freespacemap can give you some good suggestions.
+There is no universal answer to the question of when to execute VACUUM FULL.
+However, the pg_freespacemap extension can provide useful insights.

 testdb=# CREATE EXTENSION pg_freespacemap;